xorad-art/xorad-art.github.io/assets/content/about.md

 I wanted to have a place to put my **thoughts** and my **projects**.

-> Nowadays people have their <button onclick="toggleContactInfo()">socials</button>, but I'm retro like that, why not both?
+> Nowadays people have their <button onclick="toggleContactInfo()" title="Here are mine">socials</button>, but I'm retro like that, why not both?

 I also wanted to learn web development, then coded this website from scratch with no previous knowledge of web development, it's a bit rough around the edges, but not because of that I'm not proud of it.

 ### How?

 I'm using the simplest tools when it comes to web development, so, I'm using (almost) raw HTML, CSS and JavaScript.
-For some quality of life, instead of writing directly in css, I'm using [Sass](https://sass-lang.com/) to make it easier to write and maintain.
+For some quality of life, instead of writing directly in css, I'm using [Sass](https://sass-lang.com/ "A life saving preprocessor") to make it easier to write and maintain.

-Most of my notes are done in [Markdown](https://www.markdownguide.org/) anyways, so, I'm using [Marked.js](https://marked.js.org/) to parse markdown files into HTML.
+Most of my notes are done in [Markdown](https://www.markdownguide.org/ "A guide if you want to get started") anyways, so, I'm using [Marked.js](https://marked.js.org/ "Their page") to parse markdown files into HTML.

-[GitHub Pages](https://pages.github.com/) has been a lifesaver for hosting this website in a simple way.
+[GitHub Pages](https://pages.github.com/ "Hosting for GitHub Repos") has been a lifesaver for hosting this website in a simple way.

 ### Things to do